gabbyflabby/CNN-Pneumonia/README.md

 ## Viewing Images <a id='view'></a>

 In this project, we are working with images of chest X-rays which we are classifying into two categories: pneumonia or normal.
+We retrieved this dataset from <a href="https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia">Kaggle</a>.

-First, let's look at the difference between these.
+First, let's look at the difference between our two categories.

 #### Normal:
 <table style="border-collapse: collapse;">